Voron 2.4

-Voron 2.4 (Russian: ворон, raven) is a CoreXY 3D printer released in May 2020.
+Voron 2.4 (Russian: ворон, raven) is a CoreXY 3D printer released in May 2020 by Voron Design.
 It has open-source software and hardware, and requires building by the user based on parts sourced individually or in kits from third-party vendors.
 The printer has been described as a resurgence of the RepRap culture.

 An active user community maintains the specification, shares experiences, improvements and modifications.
 This contributes to continuous improvement, and there are several types of adaptations, extensions and further developments (for example, the StealthBurner interchangeable toolhead).

 Voron 2.4 has a reputation for being complex to build and requiring considerable effort to operate.
 In return, its open specification and extensive use of off-the-shelf Hardware makes it highly maintainable, modular, and extensible.

 History

 The Voron project was started by Russian Maks Zolin (pseudonym russiancatfood, RCF) who wanted a better, faster, and quieter 3D printer.
 He built a printer and started the company MZ-Bot based on open source ideology.

 In 2015, the Voron Geared Extruder was released as the first design to use the Voron name.
 In 2015, Zolin sold the first 18 printers as kits (Voron 1.0, later renamed Voron Trident, and quite similar to the later Voron Legacy), and marked them with serial numbers.
 In March 2016, the first Voron printer was publicly released via the company MZ-Bot.

 The V24 was an experimental model with a build volume of 24×24×24" (610×610×610 mm).
 Only two were built, laying the foundation for the later Voron2.
 By February 2019, over 100 Voron2 printers had been built and serialized, and a year later in 2020, the number had increased to 350 Voron2 printers.
 The Voron2.0 was never officially launched.

 Zolin found that he did not want to run a company and instead decided to release his work freely, inviting others to collaborate with him.
 The tradition of marking new builds with serial numbers has lived on, and users who build their own Voron printer can be assigned their own serial number as proof of the hard work they have put into sourcing parts, assembling, and configuring the printer.

 In May 2020, Voron2.4 was launched, and over 2500 printers were registered with serial numbers before the 2.4R2 version was launched in February 2022.